Due to the evolving nature of the COVID-19 pandemic in Los Angeles and around the world, all rotations are tentative and subject to cancellation.

 Carefully designed, structured, and supervised experiences

 DGSOM has longstanding partnerships with institutions around the world, in which exchanges and sustainable programs occur at multiple levels (medical student, resident, fellow, faculty) and in multiple areas (research, education, clinical service).
-The Global Health Program currently offers eight different clinical electives for medical students at the primary partner sites listed above.
+The Global Health Program currently offers nine different clinical electives for medical students at the primary partner sites listed above.
 Because of our close relationships with these partners, these electives are carefully designed, structured, and supervised experiences that each have specific goals and objectives, and a clearly defined focus.
 We rigorously review each site annually and regularly re-evaluate the student experience.

 Primary Partner Electives are 3-week courses that may be found in the course directory in MyCourses.
 The exact dates of each elective vary annually, but typically begin in March (after Match Day) or early April, and end at least one month prior to graduation.
 Please note that we enroll students in the elective (i.e. upload the course into each student’s schedule in MyCourses) after students have been paired with a particular clinical site through the application and interview process.

 Funding is provided to help cover most, but not all expenses, including pre-travel health care expenses, roundtrip airfare, and in-country accommodations and food during the elective.

 All students participating in a Primary Partner Elective are required to attend a pre-departure orientation session held in January/February, as well as two debrief sessions upon return home (one site-specific debrief and one larger debrief with all students).

 All students participating in a Primary Partner Elective have access to our 24/7 emergency phone line.